Girls Getaway to Healdsburg

 Looking for something more?
 A great restaurant with farm-fresh, beautiful dishes is super-local Barndiva, just around the corner.
 Barndiva chooses the best ingredients from boutique Sonoma County farms and food producers, and serves its mouthwatering dishes in a mahogany barn with pitchforks on the walls.
 Or maybe we'll choose to dine in the lushly landscaped outdoor patio.

 And in case we want to pick up a bottle of wine at our hotel tonight, our next stop is Banshee Wines.
-One of the newer tasting rooms off the Plaza, it’s a modern, art-filled space with reclaimed wood ﬂoors and walls, distressed leather furniture, spinning vinyl records, and a vintage communal table for sampling Sonoma County Pinot Noir and Sonoma Coast Chardonnay.
+One of the newer tasting rooms off the plaza, it’s a modern, art-filled space with reclaimed wood ﬂoors and walls, distressed leather furniture, spinning vinyl records, and a vintage communal table for sampling Sonoma County Pinot Noir and Sonoma Coast Chardonnay.

 Then it will be time to check in, at the Raford Inn, a short drive away along country roads and nestled right in the vineyards of the Russian River wine region.
 It feels like a whole other world, here, surrounded by vast open spaces, peaceful quiet, and the stars at night.

 For dinner, the Bardiva Gallery + Bar serves as an art gallery by day, but offers classic cocktails and drinks at night, with a farm-to-table bistro menu Wednesday to Sunday.
 Or, enjoy an elegant dinner in a beautiful 1881 Victorian mansion at the Michelin-starred Madrona Manor Wine Country Inn & Restaurant, with a seasonal menu of the freshest local ingredients, including those from the estate’s onsite organic garden.
-Or find the cuisine you crave in our listings of Healdsburg restaurants.
+Or find the cuisine you crave in our Guide to Healdsburg restaurants.

 Dry Creek and Alexander Valleys